Tennessee has always been a late bloomer when it comes to civil rights and that also extended to the education of its children.

 In 1967, the lack of cooperation to fully integrate its schools, lead to many problems for the school system.

-An article written in The Covington Leader in April 1967, stated that the board’s position remains unchanged pending a decision in the federal court case against them and.
+An article written in The Covington Leader in April 1967 stated that the board’s position remained unchanged pending a decision in the federal court case against them.
 Additionally, the commissioner of education withdrew his support in view of the failure of the county school district to submit him assurance that it would bring its desegregation plan into conformity with the revised guidelines which became effective May 6, 1966.

 That case placed Tipton County Schools under federal court order and scrutiny, for the next 38 years.